-1. Whether the SIPC board should include a representative of the Securities & Exchange Commission (SEC) and what, if any, other modifications to the reports to the SEC by way of required records and reports, as well as the filing of an audited annual report, and that SIPC must obtain SEC approval for changes to its operational rules and bylaws.
+1. Whether the SIPC board should include a representative of the Securities & Exchange Commission (SEC) and what, if any, other modifications to the government structure may be appropriate.
+It is my understanding that SIPC reports to the SEC by way of required records and reports, as well as the filing of an audited annual report, and that SIPC must obtain SEC approval for changes to its operational rules and bylaws.
 Although I see little harm in having an SEC representative on the SIPC board, caution should be exercised.
 It appears that since SIPC, in essence, reports to the SEC, an SEC representative could possibly exercise undue influence over the board in its recommendations or positions which may, in some instances, become a conflict of interest.
 It appears that the question of an SEC representative should be addressed to an expert on corporate governance for a determination of possible conflicts in this area.
 In any case, an SEC representative should continue to attend each SIPC board meeting as an observer or adviser, which I am advised is currently done.